V-rtualized/balatro-multiplayer/Server/README.md

 ---

-lobbyOptions: {any number of options recognized by the client}
+lobbyOptions: gamemode, {any number of options recognized by the client}
 - Updates guest clients when host changes options, should be sent when client connects and when options change
+- Requested gamemode type, must be a [server type](#server-types)

 ### Client to Server